compoundingeffects/bigpictureschool/applied_science.md

 - Test the idea by building prototypes or running simulations.
 - Put the solution to use in the real world.
 - Keep improving the solution based on how well it works.

+In summary, applied science starts with understanding basic scientific ideas and then uses them to solve real-world problems.